-Explore the social and physical interaction of an area through a CITY SAFARI
+How to explore the social and physical interaction of an area

 Every citizen science project requires an in-depth understanding of the context where the actions are planned to take place.
 However, capturing the complexity of social contexts is often challenging due to time constraints.